John W. Garrett

-John Work Garrett (July 31, 1820 – September 26, 1884), was an American merchant turned banker who became president of the Baltimore and Ohio Railroad (B&O) in 1858 and led the railroad for nearly three decades.
-The B&O became one of the most important American railroads by the time Garrett died, and Garret would also become a noted philanthropist.
+John Work Garrett (July 31, 1820 – September 26, 1884) was an American merchant turned banker who became president of the Baltimore and Ohio Railroad (B&O) in 1858 and led the railroad for nearly three decades.
+The B&O became one of the most important American railroads by the time Garrett died.
+The rail magnate would also become a noted philanthropist, providing Johns Hopkins University with B&O stock worth more than 1 billion inflation-adjusted dollars.
 He provided crucial support for the Union cause during the Civil War, expanded the railroad to reach Chicago, Illinois, and competed with the Pennsylvania Railroad for access to New York City.

 Early life

-Born in Baltimore, on July 31, 1820 to merchant Robert Garrett (1783–1857) and his wife Elizabeth Stouffer Garrett (1791–1877).
+Born in Baltimore, on July 31, 1820, to merchant Robert Garrett (1783–1857) and his wife Elizabeth Stouffer Garrett (1791–1877).
 Like his elder brother Henry Garrett (1818-1867), John W. Garrett attended Boisseau Academy in Baltimore, essentially a prep school for Lafayette College.
 He attended the college in Easton, Pennsylvania, but never graduated.
 His father Robert [Sr.], had come from Ireland as a young boy in 1801 with his parents and family, including his father who died at sea during the transit.
 The Garrett family also included a daughter, Elizabeth Garrett White (1827–1917).